Accurate method for ultralight axion CMB and matter power spectra: Introduction

 Cosmic microwave background (CMB) anisotropy measurements have facilitated the establishment of the $\Lambda$ cold dark matter ($\Lambda$CDM) model as the standard model for cosmology \cite{Planck:2018vyg,ACT:2020gnv,SPT-3G:2024atg}.
 Additional evidence for this paradigm comes from inferences of cosmic acceleration by Type Ia supernovae, as well as surveys probing the clustering of galaxies, baryon acoustic oscillations and weak gravitational lensing (e.g.~\cite{Rubin:2023ovl,DES:2024jxu,DESI:2024mwx,DES:2021wwk,Heymans:2020gsg,Miyatake:2023njf}).

 Despite these successes, the $\Lambda$CDM model is incomplete.
 The microphysical nature of the dark matter and dark energy remains unknown.
-Outstanding unresolved challenges to this paradigm also persist, such as the $\sim 5-6\sigma$ tension between CMB and Cepheid-supernovae inferences of the Hubble constant $H_0$ (e.g.~\cite{Breuval:2024lsv}; cf.~\cite{Freedman:2024eph}), the small discrepancy between values of the amplitude of structure parameter $S_8 = \sigma_8\sqrt{\Omega_{\rm m}/0.3}$ inferred from the CMB and weak lensing measurements (e.g.~\cite{Heymans:2020gsg,DES:2021wwk,Miyatake:2023njf}, and differences in the relative distance measures between supernovae, baryon acoustic oscillations and the CMB \cite{DES:2024jxu,DESI:2024mwx}.
+Outstanding unresolved challenges to this paradigm also persist, such as the $\sim 5-6\sigma$ tension between CMB and Cepheid-supernovae inferences of the Hubble constant $H_0$ (e.g.~\cite{Breuval:2024lsv}; cf.~\cite{Freedman:2024eph}), the small discrepancy between values of the amplitude of structure parameter $S_8 = \sigma_8\sqrt{\Omega_{\rm m}/0.3}$ inferred from the CMB and weak lensing measurements (e.g.~\cite{Heymans:2020gsg,DES:2021wwk,Miyatake:2023njf}), and differences in the relative distance measures between supernovae, baryon acoustic oscillations and the CMB \cite{DES:2024jxu,DESI:2024mwx}.
 These tensions may indicate a more complicated dark sector (see \cite{Schoneberg:2021qvd,DiValentino:2021izs} and references therein).

 Some theoretical resolutions to these issues invoke new fundamental pseudo-scalar fields with extremely low mass scales ($10^{-33}\lesssim m/{\rm eV} \lesssim 10^{-12}$), where $m$ is the mass of the ultralight field and we set $c=\hbar=1$ throughout.
 The existence of such fields is motivated by considerations in string-inspired models, where new gauge fields on compactified extra dimensions acquire mass through nonperturbative interactions and have pseudoscalar couplings, like the axions which resolve the strong $\mathcal{CP}$ problem of the standard model of particle physics; these fields are thus usually referred to as ultralight axions (\ULA s).
 This has given rise to the idea of an \emph{axiverse} \cite{Svrcek:2006yi,Conlon:2006tq,Arvanitaki:2009fg,Cicoli:2012sz,Stott:2017hvl,Gendler:2023kjt}, in which many such particles exist with a log-flat distribution of masses.
 Axion mass values may be even higher than $ m \gtrsim 10^{-12}$\,eV and one of these particles could be the QCD axion \cite{Arvanitaki:2009fg}, but we would then not classify them as ultralight.
-Similar dynamics occur for ultralight vector dark matter or dark photon (e.g.~\cite{Graham:2015rva,Amin:2022pzv}).
+In these generalizations, \ULA s need not be pseudoscalar particles as they could equally well be scalars as long as they obey the same equations of motion, but we will continue to loosely refer to them as \ULA s.
+As another example, similar dynamics occur for the longitudinal modes of ultralight vector dark matter or a dark photon (e.g.~\cite{Graham:2015rva,Amin:2022pzv}) and a complex scalar (e.g.~\cite{Yang:2025vcb,Suarez:2015fga}).